Jamie Brown

 Biography

-Kim Haney, MLS, works with Dr. Carolyn Lauckner and Dr. Laurie McLouth as a research program manager in the Center for Health Equity Transformation to support high quality, patient-focused research.
+Kim Haney, MLS, works with Dr. Carolyn Lauckner and Dr. Laurie McLouth as a research program manager in the Center for Health, Engagement, and Transformation to support high-quality, patient-focused research.
 She manages the day-to-day operations of multiple research protocols at every step of the research process.
 From the beginnings of a project—grant development and pulling together resources—to its mid-stages—IRB protocol submission and maintenance, recruiting participants and overseeing data collection—to the final phases of a project—manuscript and presentation preparation, etc. Kim has a background in libraries and experience in medical and health-focused research.

 Sydney P. Howard, DrPH